Getting started with Nextflow¶

 While a process defines what command or script is executed, the executor determines how and where the script is executed.

 Nextflow provides an abstraction between the pipeline’s functional logic and the underlying execution system.
-This abstraction allows users to define a pipeline once and execute it on different computing platforms without having to modify the pipeline definition.
+This means a pipeline can be written once and run on your local machine, an HPC cluster, or a cloud platform without any modification.
+Only the target executor needs to be defined in the configuration file.

 How to install Nextflow locally